k8ssandra/k8ssandra-operator/docs/content/en/install/local/multi-cluster-helm/_index.md

 ### Register the data plane to the control plane

 [k8ssandra-client](https://github.com/k8ssandra/k8ssandra-client) is used to register data planes to control planes.
-It does this by installing a ClientConfig on the control plane.
+It does this by creating a ClientConfig custom resource on the control plane and a secret with a kubeconfig entry providing access to the dataplane.

 **Note:** K8ssandra Operator restarts automatically whenever there is a change to a `ClientConfig` (a create, update, or delete operation).
 This restart is done in order to update connections to remote clusters.